 To begin my formal remarks, I will start with the great news that we awarded 11,907 degrees and certificates at Spring Commencement just last month.
 This was a university record.
 I had thought that maybe we could give out 90 honorary degrees so we could get to 12,000, but I think we're going to have to wait until next year for that.
 It was an amazing number, the largest in university history.
-Dr. Sue Desmond-Hellmann, CEO of the Bill & Melinda Gates Foundation, delivered the commencement address, urging our graduates to use their knowledge to uplift the communities around them, which is key to our university motto of "Education for Citizenship."
+Dr. Sue Desmond-Hellmann, CEO of the Bill & Melinda Gates Foundation, delivered the communities around them, which is key to our university motto of "Education for Citizenship."
 Our graduates included 1,700 first-generation college students, and we had at least one fourth-generation Ohio State Buckeye.
 We had residents of all 88 Ohio counties, 49 states and 58 countries.

 The university's work toward greater access, affordability and excellence continues to play a vital role in our students' success.
 I want to make sure we remember it is a three-legged stool - there is affordability and access, but also excellence.
 We won't compromise any one of those three.
 There is a tendency sometimes to feel it is a zero sum game, and if you are going to be more affordable and have greater access, you have to have less excellence, or vice versa.
 We have improved the preparation of our students.
 Our ACT scores have gone up every year to record highs, as they are this year and will be higher this coming fall.
-As we improve the competitive nature of our class, we must make sure we don't shut people out.
-That is the motivation behind our efforts to make sure it's affordability and access and excellence all the time, every day.
+As we improve the competitive nature of our efforts to make sure we don't shut people out.
+That is the motivation behind our